po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/26-Evr_Git-Collaboration/README.md

 # Git Collaboration Flow

 In this activity, we will walk through a situation to learn how to effectively collaborate with other developers on a web application that is hosted on GitHub.
-When working with a team, it's crucial for all members of the team to agree upon a workflow that ensures both the team's happiness the application's integrity.
+When working with a team, it's crucial for all members of the team to agree upon a workflow that ensures both the team's happiness and the application's integrity.
 In web development, this workflow typically revolves around the use of Git and GitHub.

 Having multiple developers work with code in a single repository can be hectic.
-To avoid conflict, developers
+To avoid conflict, developers must record and communicate changes effectively.
+Having multiple branchs and all the information in a centralized location like Github really provides easy-to-setup workflows that developers can rely on.

 ## Instructions